Little Jimmy Dickens: Career

 In 1948, Dickens was heard performing on WKNX, a radio station in Saginaw, Michigan, while on location at Buck Lake Ranch, Angola, Indiana.
 Roy Acuff introduced him to Art Satherley at Columbia Records and to officials from the Grand Ole Opry.
 Dickens signed with Columbia in September and joined the Opry in August.
-Around this time he began using the nickname Little Jimmy Dickens, inspired by his short stature.
+Around this time, he began using the nickname Little Jimmy Dickens, inspired by his short stature.

 Dickens recorded many novelty songs for Columbia, including "Country Boy", "A-Sleeping at the Foot of the Bed", and "I'm Little but I'm Loud".
 His song "Take an Old Cold Tater (And Wait)" inspired Hank Williams to nickname him Tater.
 Later, telling Dickens he needed a hit, Williams wrote "Hey Good Lookin'" in only 20 minutes while on a plane with Dickens, Minnie Pearl, and Pearl's husband, Henry Cannon.
 A week later, Williams recorded the song himself, jokingly telling Dickens, "That song's too good for you!", to which Dickens replied, "Much obliged, Hiram."

 In 1950, Dickens formed the Country Boys with musicians Jabbo Arrington, Grady Martin, Bob Moore, and Thumbs Carllile.
-It was during this time that he discovered future Country Music Hall of Famer Marty Robbins at a Phoenix, Arizona, television station while on tour with the Grand Ole Opry road show.
+During this time, he discovered future Country Music Hall of Famer Marty Robbins at a Phoenix, Arizona, television station while on tour with the Grand Ole Opry road show.
 In 1957, Dickens left the Grand Ole Opry to tour with the Philip Morris Country Music Show.

 In 1962, Dickens had his first top-10 country hit since 1954 with "The Violet and a Rose".

 In 1964, he became the first country artist to circle the globe while on tour.
 He also made numerous appearances on television, including on The Tonight Show Starring Johnny Carson.
-In 1965, he released his biggest hit, "May the Bird of Paradise Fly Up Your Nose", which reached number 1 on the country chart and number 15 on the pop chart.
+In 1965, he released his biggest hit, "May the Bird of Paradise Fly Up Your Nose", which reached number one on the country chart and number 15 on the pop chart.

-In the late 1960s, Dickens left Columbia for Decca Records before moving again to United Artists in 1971.
-That same year, he married his wife, Mona, and in 1975 he returned to the Grand Ole Opry.
-In 1983.
-Dickens was inducted into the Country Music Hall of Fame.
+In the late 1960s, Dickens left Columbia for Decca Records, before moving again to United Artists in 1971.
+That same year, he married his wife, Mona, and in 1975, he returned to the Grand Ole Opry.
+In 1983, Dickens was inducted into the Country Music Hall of Fame.

-Dickens joined producers Randall Franks and Alan Autry for the In the Heat of the Night cast CD Christmas Time's A Comin’, performing "Jingle Bells" with the cast.
-The CD was released by Sonlite and MGM/UA and was one of the most popular Christmas releases of 1991 and 1992 with Southern retailers.
+Dickens joined producers Randall Franks and Alan Autry for the In the Heat of the Night cast CD Christmas Time's a Comin’, performing "Jingle Bells" with the cast.
+The CD released by Sonlite and MGM/UA was one of the most popular Christmas releases of 1991 and 1992 with Southern retailers.